 The ground, dry seed casings are great for baking, where their toasted bitter-floral aromatics of cardamon, orange peel and ginger really shine.
 Like many spices, their flavour is enhanced by lightly toasting them in a dry frying pan or baking tray before use.

 Try adding them to shortbread or flapjack.

-Long before i’d heard of anyone in the UK even thinking about baking with hogweed seeds, my friends Kath of Kather’s Kitchen and Liz of Forage Fine Foods (the finest wild alchemist you could hope to meet!) came up with the original idea of using the gingery profile of hogweed seeds in parkin, alongside traditional powdered ginger root.
+Long before i’d heard of anyone in the UK even thinking about baking with hogweed seeds, my friends Kather Marland (then of Kather’s Kitchen) and Liz Knight of Forage Fine Foods (the finest wild alchemist you could hope to meet!) came up with the original idea of using the gingery profile of hogweed seeds in parkin, alongside traditional powdered ginger root.
 The original recipe used to be on Kather’s cookery blog, but that’s no longer online, so I seem to have become the default source of this idea by serving it on all my courses for the last 10 years!
 As a result (and despite my protestations!), I’ve received an undue amount of credit for it down the years.

 I serve this cake on all my walks as not only is it wildly delicious, but its also great for keeping energy levels up. … Which is another way of saying its not for if you are on a diet!

-Kather’s recipe uses only a tiny proportion of hogweed seeds and you may want to stick to that if you feel uncertain.
+Kather and Liz’s original recipe uses only a tiny proportion of hogweed seeds and you may want to downsize the hogweed seed portion if you feel uncertain.
 But i’ve been serving this cake to great delight on my walks for many years now, and have tweaked it and upped the wild spice to the point where the ginger is but a hint and the golpar gets to shine!

 HOGSEED PARKIN – Makes one large baking tray or two smaller baking trays